NRO-dev/doc_18_git_notebook_marking/npsirq2i6r8.md

 ## MATLAB
-MATLAB, and the relevant limitations of the live editor (Antonio use)
+MATLAB, and the relevant limitations of the live editor.
+(Antonio use)
 (Antonio screenshot of live editor)